 Many wetland plants have specific environmental needs and are extremely vulnerable to change.
 Some of our endangered plant species depend totally on wetlands.
 Wetlands support great concentrations of bird life and far more species than a similar forest area.

 Pekapeka wetland in Hawke's Bay is wonderful restored with a number of walking trails

 Wetlands were a treasure trove for early Maori, providing flax for clothing, mats, kits and ropes, raupo for thatching and dried moss for bedding.

 The eels, fish and birds which lived there were a good food source and the feathers of birds like pukeko and bittern were used to adorn cloaks and other garments.
 Waterways were an important means of access by waka (canoe).

 The international significance of wetlands is reflected in the Convention on Wetlands (the Ramsar Convention).
-An intergovernmental agreement adopted on 2 February 1971 for the conservation and wise use of wetlands.
-See DOC's role in the Ramsar Convention.

 The report states the need for a major shift in our attitudes towards wetlands.
 We need to recognise their value in delivering water, raw materials and food.
 They are essential both for life and the sustainability of the world's economies.

 Wetlands offer many recreation opportunities including boating, fishing, swimming, bird watching, whitebaiting and hunting.

 Wetlands support a wide diversity of species, in large numbers.
 Their popularity is proven by ample visitor numbers at places like Sinclair Wetland near Dunedin, and the Miranda Shorebird Centre at the Firth of Thames.
 Arawai Kakariki sites (Awarua, O Tu Wharekai and Whangamarino) also attract lots of visitors.